United Kingdom

 Future reforms may involve more directly integrating climate change into CMA decision making, as has been proposed for other regulators.
 While some judicial reviews aiming to hold the government to account on climate commitments have succeeded, scholars note there is nothing to suggest this trend may spill over into competition law.[54]
 To that end, some have proposed specifying “climate change and sustainability” as a public interest under Sections 58 and 153 of EA02.[55]
 These steps would fall in line with the broader trend of integrating climate change across all government bodies explored in other sections of this resource.

 [1] Wolftheiss.
 What Role Can Competition Law play in tackling climate change?
-15 July 2020, https://www.wolftheiss.com/insights/what-role-can-competition-law-play-in-tackling-climate-change/
+15 July 2020, link.

 [2] Holmes, pp. 355 (Ref: Holmes, Simon.
 “Climate change, sustainability, and competition law.”
 Journal of Antitrust Enforcement 8, no. 2 (2020): 354-405.)

-[5] Environmental Considerations in Competition Enforcement Background Paper by the Secretariat https://one.oecd.org/document/DAF/COMP(2021)4/en/pdf 1 December 2021
+[3] Environmental Considerations in Competition Enforcement Background Paper by the Secretariat link.
+1 December 2021.

 [7] Ibid. para 101.

-[16] CMA (2021), Environmental Sustainability and the Competition and Consumer Law Regimes – Advice to the Secretary of State for Business, Energy and Industrial Strategy – Call for inputs, https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1021364/CFI_-_sustainability_advice_.pdf
+[11] CMA (2021), Environmental Sustainability and the Competition and Consumer Law Regimes – Advice to the Secretary of State for Business, Energy and Industrial Strategy – Call for inputs, link, para 20.

 [13] Ibid.

-[24] CMA (2022).
-Environmental sustainability and the UK competition and consumer regimes: CMA advice to the Government Published 14 March 2022 https://www.gov.uk/government/publications/environmental-sustainability-and-the-uk-competition-and-consumer-regimes-cma-advice-to-the-government/environmental-sustainability-and-the-uk-competition-and-consumer-regimes-cma-advice-to-the-government#fn:16
+[17] CMA (2022).
+Environmental sustainability and the UK competition and consumer regimes: CMA advice to the Government Published 14 March 2022 link.

 [24] See 2020 Arubis/Metallo case where the EC approved the acquisition by Arubis having considered mentioned concerns.